drhsqlite/pikchr/doc/userman.md

 highlights a key enhancement of Pikchr over legacy-PIC.
 Legacy-PIC did everything in inches only.
 No units were allowed.
 Pikchr allows you to attach units to measurements, as in this case where it is "1cm".
-Internally, Pikchr still keep track of everything in inches (for compatibility with PIC).
+Internally, Pikchr still keeps track of everything in inches (for compatibility with PIC).
 The "1cm" token is really just an alternative spelling for the numeric constant "0.39370078740157480316" which is the inch-equivalent of 1 centimeter.
 Surely you agree that